section-engineering-education/engineering-education/content/articles/chaos-cryptography/index.md

 A hash function is a function that takes an input of any size and produces a fixed-length output.
 One of the chaos-based hash algorithms developed is the Chaos Hash Algorithm (CHA-1).
 CHA-1 is a cryptographic hash algorithm developed by two researchers.
 This hash algorithm uses the [logistic map](https://mathworld.wolfram.com/LogisticMap.html) as its basis for pseudo-randomness.
 Its comparison to SHA-1 shows a better security factor but lower performance.

 #### Encryption Algorithm
 Encryption aims to serve data confidentiality.
 Chaos is particularly used in image encryption.
-One such instance is the development of an image encryption and compression algorithm.
+One such instance is the development of image encryption and compression algorithm.
 This algorithm relies on the [wavelet transform](https://en.wikipedia.org/wiki/Wavelet_transform) and 1-D discrete chaotic maps.
 Its design uses a 97-bit key combination, increasing its security.
-Statistical and correlation tests reveals its large key space and chaotic nature makes it infeasible for brute force attacks.
+Statistical and correlation tests reveal its large keyspace and chaotic nature makes it infeasible for brute force attacks.

 #### Digital signature algorithm
 Researchers have proposed a digital signature algorithm that relies on the [quadratic residue problem](https://en.wikipedia.org/wiki/Quadratic_residuosity_problem) and Chebyshev chaotic map.
 This signature scheme is a one-to-one interaction between the signer and the verifier.
 This scheme is more efficient.
 This is because it does not require modular exponentiation or scalar multiplication of conventional digital signature schemes.